rohit1101/cricBook/README.md

 3.Users can follow each other to share and view their content.

-4.🌃 Dark mode - 🌇 light mode toggle.
+4.Dark mode - light mode toggle.

 5.Suggest famous cricket related podcasts or videos.